 The Workshop is a residential program for homeless men that teaches life-skills needed for employment.
 It opened in 2005.

-The Workshop is next door to the Joseph House Crisis Center on Boundary Street in Salisbury, Maryland.
+The Workshop is located at 816 Boundary Street in Salisbury, Maryland, next door to the Joseph House Crisis Center.
 The phone number is 410-749-8150.

 The program is only for those men who are committed to making positive changes in their lives.
 It invites men to engage in a process that: